-Sources: New Constructs, LLC and company filings
+Sources: New Constructs, LLC, and company filings

-Not surprising, SNAP's losses coincide with a highly negative NOPAT margin of -123% and a bottom-guintile return on invested capital (ROIC) of -34%.
-While still in its early stages, Snap's expenses are a concern.
+Snap has a highly negative NOPAT margin of -123% and a bottom-quintile return on invested capital (ROIC) of -34%.
+Snap's expense level and growth rate are a concern.
 In 2016, the company's cost of revenue was actually greater than its overall revenue.
 No matter how many users Snap touts or how fast those users are growing, it's clear the current business model is no Facebook model.